 Tip: Order from the appetizer menu.
 The appetizer plates are smaller than the dinner plates and you will eat less.
 If you are still hungry, order a side salad to help fill your tummy.

-Drink Water: Good ways to avoid sugar-filled drinks is to get water and/or unsweetened tea.
+Drink Water: Good ways to avoid sugar-filled drinks is to get water or unsweetened tea.
 Drink a lot of water before your meals to make you fuller and less likely to eat too much.

 Alcoholic Drink: If possible, avoid alcoholic drinks as they are high in calories.
 If you want an alcoholic beverage, stick to moderation.
 That means, in general, one (1) drink a day for women, two (2) drinks a day for men.

-Salads: A garden salad also helps hold you over until your entrée arrives.
+Salads: A garden salad also helps hold you over until your entree arrives.
 When you order a salad, go for the vinaigrette dressings or your own oil and vinegar dressing.
 Most restaurant carry a low-fat dressing.
 You can ask for dressings to be served separately or on the side, and dip your fork lightly in the dressing to eat with each bite.
 This way, you have control over how much or how little you add.
 Beware of the chicken Caesar salad, as it is often higher in fat and calories than a cheeseburger.

-mushrooms, or a few broiled or baked chicken wings with a little hot sauce.
+Appetizers: Healthy appetizers would be shrimp cocktail without crackers, stuffed mushrooms, or a few broiled or baked chicken wings with a little hot sauce.